iver56/clap-detection/README.md

 ### Python

-For example, let's use the following rhythmic sequence as example:
+Let's use the following rhythmic sequence as example:

 ![clap](https://cloud.githubusercontent.com/assets/1470603/9700905/a6de8d6a-5415-11e5-81f6-f81e4034a939.png)